T-NOVA/TeNOR/ui/README.md

 Running `grunt test` will run the unit tests with karma.

 ##Solving problems:
-Sometimes, the grunt is not installed correctly, try running the folling command: `sudo npm install --global yo bower grunt-cli`
+Sometimes, the grunt is not installed correctly, try running the folling command: `sudo npm install --global bower grunt-cli`